Where the voice of the wind calls our wandering feet,

 The voice of the wind is the voice of our fate.

-Sarojini Naidu, the poet, freedom fighter and a patriot was also known by the sobriquet The Nightingale of India.
+Sarojini Naidu, the poet, freedom fighter and patriot was also known by the sobriquet The Nightingale of India.
 She was a sensitive poet and wrote poetry based on the beauty of simple joys and sorrows of life.
 Her poetry included children’s poems, nature poems, poems on love and death etc. Sarojini Naidu is a poet of Indian thought and culture and her poems described Indian flora and fauna, Indian customs and traditions, festivals, men, and women, places legends of kings and queens etc.

-The poem “Wandering Singers” by Sarojini Naidu is about the band of folk singers who wander from town to town and from village to village to spread the message of love through their singing.
-They play the lute; a musical instrument as they roam from place to place.
+The poem “Wandering Singers” by Sarojini Naidu is about a band of folk singers who wander from town to town and from village to village to spread the message of love through their singing.
+They play the flute; a musical instrument as they roam from place to place.
 The voice of the wind symbolizes the welcoming tone of the song that echoes through the forests and streets.
 To the wandering singers, all mankind are like their extended family and the world is their home.